-- Identify high-risk parts and suppliers: Under Armour analyzed parts or products for conflict minerals and assessed the risks they contained conflict minerals from the affected areas. - Survey the suppliers: Under Armour required suppliers to complete a survey based on the Electronic Industry Citizen Coalition/Global e-Sustainability Initiative's Conflict Free Sourcing Initiative ("CFSI") Conflict Minerals Reporting Template ("CMRT"). - Collect responses: Under Armour conducted a review of supplier responses to determine that all required questions and sections of the supplier survey were completed and followed up with any supplier that did not complete all required questions. - Review supplier responses: Under Armour reviewed survey responses, validated them for completeness and sufficiency and followed up with suppliers as necessary.
-Based on this review each survey was assigned a conflict minerals status code, which categorized the supplier into groups for internal reporting, supplier education and remediation purposes. - Aggregate supplier survey responses: Under Armour reviewed aggregate supplier survey responses and reported key metrics to members of the Steering Committee and/or Core Team as part of the conflict minerals reporting process. - Review and assess smelter information: Under Armour conducted a review of summary smelter information to determine if the smelter was certified as conflict free or presents a "red flag" as defined by the OECD Guidance.
-To make the determination of each smelter's conflict status, Under Armour relied upon information provided by the CFSI.
+• Identify high-risk parts and suppliers: On an annual basis, Under Armour analyzes parts or products for conflict minerals and assesses the risks they contained conflict minerals from the affected areas.

+• Survey the suppliers: Under Armour requires suppliers to complete a survey based on the Electronic Industry Citizen Coalition/Global e-Sustainability Initiative's Conflict Free Sourcing Initiative ("CFSI") Conflict Minerals Reporting Template ("CMRT").

+• Collect responses: Under Armour conducts a review of supplier responses to determine that all required questions and sections of the supplier survey are completed and follows up with any supplier that does not complete all required questions.

+• Review supplier responses: Under Armour reviews survey responses, validates them for completeness and sufficiency and follows up with suppliers as necessary.
+Based on this review, each survey is assigned a conflict minerals status code, which categorizes the supplier into groups for internal reporting, supplier education and remediation purposes.

+• Aggregate supplier survey responses: Under Armour reviews aggregated supplier survey responses and reports key metrics to members of the Steering Committee and/or Core Team as part of the conflict minerals reporting process.

+• Review and assess smelter information: Under Armour conducts a review of summary smelter information to determine if the smelter is certified as conflict free or presents a "red flag" as defined by the OECD Guidance.
+To make the determination of each smelter's conflict status, Under Armour relies upon information provided by the CFSI.
 CFSI conducts a Conflict-Free Smelter Program, in which it certifies smelters and refiners worldwide as being conflict free after confirming specific information including country of origin for 3TGs that the smelter/refiner may purchase for its operations.
 CFSI makes available to the public the list of smelters/refiners that have been certified by CFSI as conflict free.